Applying for a tech position at Bolt: resume tips from the Recruitment team

 With fierce competition for every position, finding your first junior role or jumping to a senior position can be challenging.

-So we sat down with Karyna Karpenko, Bolt’s Lead Technical Recruiter, to discuss best practices for creating a winning resume for tech positions.
+So we sat down with Bolt’s Recruitment team to discuss best practices for creating a winning resume for tech positions.

-Responsible for full-stack hiring across Bolt’s 4 engineering hubs, Karyna knows what recruiters are looking for.
+Responsible for full-stack hiring across Bolt’s 4 engineering hubs, the team knows what recruiters are looking for.
 Today, she shares some tricks to help you stand out.

-If you’re interested in non-technical positions at Bolt, check out our interview with Maria Helena Vallikivi, Bolt’s Recruitment Manager.
+If you’re interested in non-technical positions at Bolt, check out this article.

 Getting headhunted